AdebayoDare/Assessing-the-influences-and-prediction-of-attainment-of-school-children-/README.md

 This project assessed the influence on Key Stage 2 (KS2) academic achievements of 125 schools in East Riding of Yorkshire Council (ERYC) using publicly available datasets from UK government and ERYC websites.

-Most studies do not take a holistic view of different factors that influence educational attainment.
-This research considered an inclusive and wide range of probable factors.
+This project considered an inclusive and wide range of probable factors.
 The variables considered include; school type, previous academic performances, students financial and socio-economic status, financial capacity of school, teachers’ motivation and general attention given to teaching resources.
-The study employed Python data and statistical analysis through Pearson correlation and one-way Analysis of Variance (ANOVA).
+The project employed Python data and statistical analysis through Pearson correlation and one-way Analysis of Variance (ANOVA).
 The following variables; socio-economic factors such as Healthy Life Expectancy (HLE), Indices of Multiple Deprivation (IMD), religious affiliation, school type, eligibility of free school meal and